 A little more than 10 minutes later, Doty scored a goal of her own.
 After gaining possession after a corner kick, senior Jenna Quiring crossed the ball from the right side of the box to Doty, who one-touched it with her foot into the goal to put the ‘Cats up 2-1.

 Within three minutes, Linfield had scored again to extend its lead to 3-1.
-Zoe Langsdorf (Soph., Vancouver, Wash.) took aim from about 15 yards out near the middle of field and placed the ball beyond the reach of Pacific Lutheran keeper Lauren Chambard.
+Zoe Langsdorf took aim from about 15 yards out near the middle of field and placed the ball beyond the reach of Pacific Lutheran keeper Lauren Chambard.

 Despite holding a two-goal lead, the ‘Cats made sure the final outcome was never in jeopardy, ripping nine more shots after halftime that led to three more goals.

-Anna Sours (Sr., Jacksonville, Ore.) earned her fourth goal of the year after the break, beating her defenders down the right side of the goal box and drilling a shot just inside the left post.
+Anna Sours earned her fourth goal of the year after the break, beating her defenders down the right side of the goal box and drilling a shot just inside the left post.

 The final two goals were both career-firsts for a pair of Wildcats.

-First up was Ellie Schmidt (Soph., Dundee, Ore.), who received a great pass from Doty on the right side and put it in the back of the net in the 70th minute.
-Capping off the scoring was Sara Miller (Jr., Federal Way, Wash.).
-Freshman Emily Ing (Soph., Hood River, Ore.) pushed the ball past the PLU keeper from the right side, but her shot stalled in the mud near the front of the goal.
+First up was Ellie Schmidt (Jr., Dundee, Ore.), who received a great pass from Doty on the right side and put it in the back of the net in the 70th minute.
+Capping off the scoring was Sara Miller (Sr., Federal Way, Wash.).
+Freshman Emily Ing (Jr., Hood River, Ore.) pushed the ball past the PLU keeper from the right side, but her shot stalled in the mud near the front of the goal.
 Miller took advantage of the open-goal opportunity and finished the play for her first career points.

 Overall, the ‘Cats outshot the visitors 18-3 and also earned 12 corner kicks to none for PLU.
 Aside from Granlund, the only Lutes with shot attempts were Warner and Karli Hurlbut.
 Goalkeeper Chambard did her best against the offensive firepower of the Wildcats, making nine saves in the loss.